Smash powers and traces on parametrized spectra: An application of rigidity: Geometric fixed points and reduction of group action

 To be precise, $\Phi^H$ produces spectra over $(A \times B)^H$, and we pull back along the canonical identification to make these into spectra over $A^H \times B^H$. \item On shadow categories, we take the functor

 \end{itemize} \end{prop}

 \begin{proof} The natural isomorphisms

 on freely $f$-cofibrant spectra arise by commuting $\Phi^H$ past the smash product, pullback, and pushforward using the isomorphisms in \eqref{phi_barsmash}, \eqref{phi_pullback}, and \eqref{phi_pushforward}.
-In each case this is the unique isomorphism from \cref{phi_h_rigidity} that commutes with all $H$-equivariant maps.
+In each case this is the unique isomorphism that is natural for all $H$-equivariant maps, by \cref{phi_h_rigidity}.

+To show these define a strong shadow functor, we must check the coherences in \cref{fig:strong_shadow}.
+The first three verify that $\Phi^H$ is a pseudofunctor, and the last one is from \cref{sec:ssf_geo_fp}.